Andre601/mkdocs-materialx/docs/tutorials/social/custom.md

 !!! example "Copy default layout to customize"

-    Copy the default social card layout from your installation of Material for MkDocs to a new directory `layouts`.
+    Copy the default social card layout from your installation of MaterialX for MkDocs to a new directory `layouts`.
 The instructions below assume you are in your project root and have a virtual environment within this.
 The path on your machine, of course, may differ.